 - We have published a group-wide statement on human rights, in line with the wording of the OECD Guidelines for Multinational Enterprises (OECD) and the UN Guiding Principles on Business and Human Rights (UNGP); see https://www.vanlanschotkempen.com/responsible/policy.
 In our statement, international human rights are defined as the rights laid down in the eight core ILO conventions and the International Bill of Human Rights.
 The latter consists of the Universal Declaration of Human Rights and the two covenants by which this declaration was codified in international law: the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights.

-- Our public available Code of Conduct (see https://corporate.vanlanschot.nl/en/governance) describes how Van Lanschot Kempen as an organisation will act towards its stakeholders, and lists the principles and standards we hold our employees accountable for.
+- Our publicly available Code of Conduct (see https://www.vanlanschotkempen.com/en/governance) describes how Van Lanschot Kempen as an organisation will act towards its stakeholders, and lists the principles and standards we hold our employees accountable for.
 Our Code of Conduct states - among others - that employees have to comply with all relevant laws and regulations and are not allowed to interact with persons or organisations that are involved in unlawful or unethical activities (e.g. slavery and human trafficking).

 - For employees that want to report illegal, unethical or dishonest behaviour (including slavery and human trafficking) there is a whistle blower procedure in place.
 Third parties that want to report violations can contact the Compliance Director.
-See corporate.vanlanschot.nl/en/governance.
+See https://www.vanlanschotkempen.com/en/governance.